 My Homelab

 What services am I running?
-I have most of these on Proxmox cluster which runs Plex, 2 Minecraft servers (which are port forwarded), this website, Tailscale (VPN to access LAN), Openspeedtest https://speedtest.benbernhardt.com, and Uptime Kuma.
+I have most of these on Proxmox cluster, which runs Plex, 2 Minecraft servers (which are port forwarded), this website, Tailscale (VPN to access LAN), Openspeedtest https://speedtest.benbernhardt.com, and Uptime Kuma.

-Where is THIS website hosted from?
+Where is THIS Website Hosted?

 Network